manthrax/lightbaking/README.md

 The aim of this project is to provide light baking functionality for [THREE.js WebGL library](http://mrdoob.github.com/three.js/).
 This project handles everything from UV mapping to baking the light for the whole scene with Path Tracing and filter the maps to get a smooth result even with lower resolution maps.

+edit: This is a fork by manthrax, attempting to get this running with current three.js

 ```html
 This build is stable for THREE.js r71
 ```